Heterodox economics

 Heterodox economics is a broad, relative term referring to schools of economic thought which are not commonly perceived as belonging to mainstream economics.
 There is no absolute definition of what constitutes heterodox economic thought, as it is defined in contrast to the most prominent, influential or popular schools of thought in a given time and place.

 Groups typically classed as heterodox in current discourse include the Austrian, ecological, (Note: Not to be confused with environmental economics.)
-Marxist-historical, post-Keynesian, and modern monetary approaches.
+Marxist-historical, post-Keynesian, and modern monetary (neo-chartalist) approaches.

 Four frames of analysis have been highlighted for their importance to heterodox thought: history, natural systems, uncertainty, and power.

-According to the economist Frederic S. Lee, in 2007 5 to 10 percent of the American economists were heterdox, from both left and right-wing schools.
+Economist Frederic S. Lee, in 2007 believed 5 to 10 percent of the American economists were heterodox, from both left and right-wing schools.

 History

 In the mid-19th century, such thinkers as Auguste Comte, Thomas Carlyle, John Ruskin and Karl Marx made early critiques of orthodox economy.
 A number of heterodox schools of economic thought challenged the dominance of neoclassical economics after the neoclassical revolution of the 1870s.
 In addition to socialist critics of capitalism, heterodox schools in this period included advocates of various forms of mercantilism, such as the American School dissenters from neoclassical methodology such as the historical school, and advocates of unorthodox monetary theories such as social credit.

 Physical scientists and biologists were the first individuals to use energy flows to explain social and economic development.
 Joseph Henry, an American physicist and first secretary of the Smithsonian Institution, remarked that the "fundamental principle of political economy is that the physical labor of man can only be ameliorated by… the transformation of matter from a crude state to an artificial condition...by expending what is called power or energy."

 The rise, and absorption into the mainstream of Keynesian economics, which appeared to provide a more coherent policy response to unemployment than unorthodox monetary or trade policies, contributed to the decline of interest in these schools.

 After 1945, the neoclassical synthesis of Keynesian and neoclassical economics resulted in a clearly defined mainstream position based on a division of the field into microeconomics (generally neoclassical but with a newly developed theory of market failure) and macroeconomics (divided between Keynesian and monetarist views on such issues as the role of monetary policy).
 Austrians and post-Keynesians who dissented from this synthesis emerged as clearly defined heterodox schools.
 In addition, the Marxist and institutionalist schools remained active but with limited acceptance or credibility.

 Up to 1980 the most notable themes of heterodox economics in its various forms included: